 - Fatigued drivers

 Auto accident wrongful death cases can be extremely complex, especially if multiple parties are liable.
-An example could be a truck accident where both the driver and the trucking company are responsible for the incident.
+An example could be a truck accident where both the driver and the trucking company are financially responsible for the incident.

 Workplace Accidents